New designer Chemena Kamali relaunches Chloé with a 1970s-tinged debut at Paris Fashion Week - ExBulletin

 Owen's signature embrace of volume manifested itself in the airbag-like body wraps, while the High Priestess-style spiked shoulders on duvet jackets and the primal ferocity of jumpsuits and fuzzy capes conveyed a feeling of protection.

-Isabel Marant, the quintessential Parisian designer with an uncanny ability to capture the essence of La Parisienne, delved into the 1970s.
-With a bohemian-chic spirit that has become synonymous with the DNA of the Marants brand, the outdoor show evening was a vibrant rework of the retro aesthetic.
+Isabel funnythe quintessential Parisian designer with an uncanny ability to capture the essence of La Parisienne, delved into the 1970s.
+With a bohemian-chic spirit that has become synonymous with the DNA of the Marants brand, the outdoor evening show was a vibrant rethinking of the retro aesthetic.

 Leopard prints lurked, making an appearance throughout the collection, appearing under the lining of a coat's collar or adorning leggings beneath a cascade of richly layered fall hues.
 The collection's arrogance was further enhanced by baggy, buckled leather pants that flowed into '70s fringed boots, evoking an insouciance.
 Low waisted belts, adorned with black and gold buckles, cinched in, added an extra touch of effortless cool.